chill117/sequel/readme.md

 * **beforeDelete** - Synonym of **beforeDestroy**.
 * **afterDelete** - Synonym of **afterDestroy**.

 A hook is only executed if no errors have occurred before it.
-So, the **afterValidate** hook callbacks will not executed if there are validation errors.
+So, the **afterValidate** hook callbacks will not be called if there are validation errors.

 There are two ways to add hooks to a model.
 The first is to pass them as an option when defining a model:
 ```js